frida/frida-website/_i18n/en/_docs/stalker.md

 block again, we can compare the code we are going to instrument with the version we instrumented last time and if they match, we can re-use the block.
 But performing the comparison every time a block runs may slow things down.
-So again, this is an area where stalker can be customized.
+So again, this is an area where Stalker can be customized.

 > `Stalker.trustThreshold`: an integer specifying how many times a piece of code
 > needs to be executed before it is assumed it can be trusted to not mutate.